declanhuggins/shamrock/README.md

 - Public excusal visibility is limited to *who / what / status*
 - Excusal reasons and documents are restricted and handled separately
 - Column positions should not be hardcoded; use header-based mapping helpers

+## Logging and Audit

+- All scripts log through `Shamrock.logInfo/Shamrock.logWarn/Shamrock.logError`, and long-running flows use `Shamrock.withTiming(action, fn)` to emit begin/end markers with durations.
+- Form handlers and rebuild jobs log the target sheet/event to make it easier to trace issues in Apps Script executions.
+- Every mutating path still writes a single audit row via `Shamrock.logAudit`, preserving the append-only audit trail defined in `BACKEND.SPEC.md`.
+- If logging fails (e.g., Logger unavailable), core actions continue; logging is intentionally non-blocking.

 ---